-⚠ Applications: Downstream Tasks in Security and Privacy.
-Through developing ML solutions for network operations across various devices, I have become interested in the impact of network systems on end-users, especially on security and privacy.
+4 Applications: Downstream Tasks in Security and Privacy.
+Along with the development of ML solutions for network operations across various devices, I am also interested in the impact of network systems on end-users, especially on security and privacy.
 I use a cross-layer approach to analyze data from physical and network layers to derive insights at the application layer, offering security and privacy solutions.